Bacterial vaginosis (BV) is a common infection of the vagina.

 Smoking can affect your immune system.
 This can make you more prone to getting bacterial vaginosis.

-Quitting smoking can reduce the chances of you getting BV.
+Quitting smoking can reduce your chances of getting bacterial vaginosis.

 Antenatal perineal massage

-It is not recommended to do perineal massage when you have bacterial vaginosis.
+Do not do perineal massage when you have bacterial vaginosis.
+It is not recommended.